geeksblabla/geeksblabla.com/blablas/ep149/index.md

 ## Notes

-0:00:00 - Introduction and welcoming
+0:00:00 - Introduction and Welcome Notes

 0:05:33 - History of LLMs

 0:12:00 - The role of transformers in LLMs

-0:21:00 - How LLMs differ from other AI methods
+0:21:00 - How LLMs differ from other AI methods.

 0:26:00 - Emergent Abilities of Large Language Models

-0:42:00 - HaggingFace and the role or open-source in LLMs
+0:42:00 - HuggingFace and the role or open-source in LLMs development

 0:47:00 - Open source LLMs.

-1:04:00 - Using LLMs to build smart apps.
+1:04:00 - Using LLMs to build Smart Apps.

-1:39:00 - Advices for software engineers with no AI background to start with LLMs.
+1:39:00 - Advice for Software Engineers with no AI background to get started with LLMs.

-1:46:00 - Conclusion and goodbye.
+1:46:00 - Conclusion and Goodbye.

 ## Links